c-gr34sl3y/rsg-hack-25-pres/slides.md

 ## Getting Started

 0. Find some people to work with.
-We want people working together in at least pairs.
+We want people working together in, at least, pairs.

 1. We're going to work with puzzles set in AoC 2015.
 So [https://adventofcode.com/2015](https://adventofcode.com/2015)

-2. Login and create an account, authenticating with one of the 4 options - Github recommended
+2. Login and create an account, authenticating with one of the 4 options: Github recommended

 3. (Optional) - if you want to join the private leaderboard, go to [https://adventofcode.com/2015/leaderboard](https://adventofcode.com/2015/leaderboard/private) and use the code: 3434143-9fd3e2cf